omkarcloud/botasaurus/docs/docs/useful-snippets/selecting-elements.md

 # Selecting element

-The following example illustrates how to select elements using the Bose Driver methods:
+The following example illustrates how to select elements using the Botasaurus Driver methods:

 ```python